-In this project, Professor Norton has teamed up with Associate Professor Natalie Trevakis, who is an expert in drug modification to improve persistence in the body.
-The team will modify the drug (by adding various lipids) and determine whether these modified versions have improved accumulation and persistence in the blood, the lymph nodes and the brain in a laboratory model.
+In this project, Professor Norton has teamed up with Associate Professor Natalie Trevakis, who is an expert in drug modification, to improve the compound’s persistence in the body.
+The team will modify the drug and determine whether these modified versions have improved accumulation and persistence in the blood, the lymph nodes and the brain in a laboratory model.

 If successful, this would pave the way for preclinical trials of a newly developed drug candidate for MS.